AMR-Visualizer/AMRDataVisualizer/Documentation/antibiograms.md

 ## 🧭 Overview<a name="overview"></a>

 The **Antibiogram** tab delivers a concise, clinically relevant view of antimicrobial resistance (AMR) patterns.
-An antibiogram is a cumulative report that summarizes the **percentage of bacterial isolates susceptible (S)** to each antimicrobial over a specified period and location.
-Clinicians, microbiologists, pharmacists, and stewardship teams use antibiograms to
+An antibiogram is a cumulative report that summarizes the **percentage of bacterial isolates susceptible (S)** to each antimicrobial.

-- guide empiric therapy,
-- track resistance trends,
-- and shape antimicrobial-use policies.

 ---

 ## 📖 How to Interpret the Figure<a name="how-to-interpret-the-figure"></a>

 Each cell shows the **percentage of isolates interpreted as Susceptible (S)** for a given organism–drug pair.
 That percentage is calculated over **all interpretation categories** (S, I, R, N/I, SDD), so its inverse is **not** the same as the percent Resistant (R).

 | Key Element              | What to Look For                                                                                                      |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------|